A Practical Theory of Generalization in Selectivity Learning: A New Generalization Theory

 \end{assumption}

-\textit{Remark.} Assumption \ref{assump: samp_R} relies on the validity of interchanging the order of integration and the absolute value.
-Intuitively, this assumption requires that the training distribution $Q_R$ covers a diverse set of ranges rather than focusing on those ranges where the error $\hat{S}(R) - S_D(R)$ happens to be relatively small.
+\textit{Remark.} Assumption \ref{assump: samp_R} presupposes the validity of interchanging the order of integration and the absolute value.
+Intuitively, it ensures that $Q_R$ covers a diverse set of ranges rather than focusing on ranges where the error $\hat{S}(R) - S_D(R)$ happens to be relatively small.
 A simple example illustrating a situation where Assumption \ref{assump: samp_R} holds is provided below in Example \ref{ex}.